What are New Jersey Criminal Records?

 The information provided in a New Jersey criminal record include:

 - Name of the individual accused and/or convicted of a criminal offense, including known aliases

-- Personal identifying data of the subject include gender, race, and date of birth
+- Personal identifying data of the subject, including gender, race, and date of birth

 - Subject’s full set of fingerprints and mugshot